-The seasons of smiling and snapping are upon us, when friends and relatives gather with cameras.
-This year, why not challenge yourself to capture brilliant shots of your clan’s elders?
-Create your family’s most precious and easily shared heirlooms by photographing its older adults.
+The seasons of smiling and snapping are upon us, as friends and family gather with cameras.
+This year, why not challenge yourself to capture brilliant photos of your family’s elders?
+Create precious heirlooms by photographing the older adults in your clan.

-Below are our top 10 tips for making your silver-haired elders shine.
-(They’ll make other relatives sparkle, too!)
+Below are our top 10 tips for making your silver-haired loved ones shine.
+(They’ll make everyone else sparkle, too!)

 1. Picture Them in the Moment